-- Make a strong and sustained contribution to the University in achieving its strategic objectives and fulfilling its operational responsibilities. - Undertake high-quality research of national and increasingly of international standing, secure external competitive and other funding, publish research findings and successfully supervise research higher degree students to completion, in order to meet and regularly exceed the University's research performance expectations for Level C. - Undertake scholarly undergraduate and postgraduate coursework teaching of an exemplary quality. - Increasingly provide academic leadership, particularly in fostering outstanding research and/or learning and teaching. - Contribute to the development and maintenance of productive and effective links inside the University and locally and nationally with the discipline, relevant interdisciplinary domains, profession, industry and/or wider community. - 6.
+- Make an effective and sustained contribution to the University in achieving its strategic objectives and fulfilling its operational responsibilities. - Undertake high-quality research of national and increasingly of international standing, secure external competitive and other funding, publish research findings and contribute to the successful supervision of research higher degree students, in order to meet and regularly exceed the University's research performance expectations for Level B. - Undertake scholarly undergraduate and postgraduate coursework teaching of a high quality. - Contribute to the development and maintenance of productive and effective links inside the University and locally and nationally with the discipline, relevant interdisciplinary domains, profession, industry and/or wider community. - 6.
 Undertake other duties as assigned by the supervisor.